MackHatcher/memorygame1/README.md

 # Dungeon Matcher
 Card matching memory game created for Udacity nanodegree program.
+Before playing, please take a moment to read this over, as it will address most questions you may have.
+Any further questions, please don't hesitate to contact me at mack.hatcher1@outlook.com!

 [![forthebadge](https://forthebadge.com/images/badges/gluten-free.svg)](https://forthebadge.com)